Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 category: diagnostics
 ---

-We are happy to announce that our most recent improvements to **Diagnose and Solve** allows you to begin the analysis on a collected memory dump immediately in the Azure portal!
+We are happy to announce that our most recent improvements to **Diagnose and Solve** allow you to begin the analysis on a collected memory dump immediately in the Azure portal!

-For problems that do not manifest in logs or that you cannot investigate by debugging locally you might attempt to capture a diagnostics artifact, like a memory dump, while the issue is active in your production environment.
+For problems that do not manifest in logs or that you cannot investigate by debugging locally, you might attempt to capture a diagnostics artifact, like a memory dump, while the issue is active in your production environment.
 Diagnose and Solve diagnostics tools have enabled you to [capture artifacts like memory dumps on demand or by using **Custom Auto Heal** for both Linux and Windows](https://azure.github.io/AppService/2021/11/01/Diagnostic-Tools-for-ASP-NET-Core-Linux-apps-are-now-publicly-available.html).

 However, capturing the right memory dump at the right time is only half the battle, you also have to have the right tools and experience to interpret the memory dump.
 Thankfully **Diagnostics Analysis** can be configured to run immediately following the capture of a memory dump, the report analysis report will provide a summary of the most pertinent information in the memory dump, and will also highlight several important data points and even potential red flags that might require a code fix.

 ## Analysis Report: The dump summary

-The first step in analysis is confirming the fundamentals.
-In the following image you can see the summary presented by the analysis report, highlighting common helpful information like the process name, process architecture, or how long the process has been running.
+The first step in the analysis is confirming the fundamentals.
+In the following image, you can see the summary presented by the analysis report, highlighting common helpful information like the process name, process architecture, or how long the process has been running.
 It also includes information on the platform version as well as the reason for the collection.

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-dump-summary.png)

-In future version of the report we will also support opening the memory dump in Visual Studio with one click (will require the appropriate permissions to the Azure storage location).
+In future versions of the report we will also support opening the memory dump in Visual Studio with one click (will require the appropriate permissions to the Azure storage location).

 ## Analysis Report: Dump analyzers